JonahCoffelt/PyObj/README.md

 # PyObjLoader
 An obj model loader for python.
-Currently will only return a numpy array of vertices containing position, uv, and normals.
+Ideal for 3D data and graphics.

 ## Setup
-Run the install command
+Run the install command.

 ```pip
 pip install pyobjloader